 For those eager to learn more about the town's past, modern additions like QR codes have been integrated into the exhibits, alongside a commemorative book.

-Lynn expanded on the historical elements and the community's involvement, as well as the exhibit around Mr Moody and his sad death on the Titanic:
+Lynn expanded on the historical elements and the community's involvement, as well as the exhibit around Mr Moody and his sad death as he was killed in the sinking of the Titanic:

-The Scarborough 400 exhibition offers residents and visitors alike a comprehensive look at the town's storied past, from the life-changing discovery of its spring waters to its enduring maritime legacy.
+The Scarborough 400 exhibition at the Maritime Heritage centre offers residents and visitors alike a comprehensive look at the town's storied past, from the life-changing discovery of its spring waters to its enduring maritime legacy.